ethereum/homestead-guide/source/developing-on-ethereum/test-networks.rst

 - Mine using your CPU/GPU, (see :ref:`mining`).
 - Use the `Ethereum wei faucet <https://zerogox.com/ethereum/wei_faucet>`__.

-Setting Up a Local Private Testnet
+Setting up a local private testnet
 ================================================================================
 You either pre-generate or mine your own Ether on a private testnet.
 It is a much more cost effective way of trying out